Carlo-Birkholz/carlo-birkholz.github.io/index.md

 ## Work in progress

 - Chat(GPT)ing about inflation: Medias influence on households' inflation expectations (with Rudi Bachmann)
 - Do they actually move?
-Detecting tax evasion with smart meters (with Maximilian Todtenhaupt)
+Detecting tax evasion with smart meters (with Maximilian Todtenhaupt & Johannes Voget)
 - Beyond additionality: The Impact of EU Cohesion Policy on Investments by the Member States (with Zareh Asatryan)
 - Mexico City Policy: Causal analysis of direct and indirect effects (with Karina Kindler)